Paul Sanders is the Mission Australia Chaplain for WA and NT and has been a huge contributor to our annual Christmas

 Our promise to you

 Mission Australia has been helping people move towards independence, and our commitment to this vital work has never been stronger.

 Thanks to your support, together we helped 149,096 people in 2023 by combatting homelessness, assisting disadvantaged families and children, addressing mental health issues, fighting substance dependencies, and much more.

 In 2023, 91.0% of our income went straight back into delivering services that assisted vulnerable Australians.

-We appreciate every single donation we receive, and ensure that every dollar goes where it is needed most.
+We appreciate every donation we receive and ensure that each dollar goes where it is needed most.